 Each EO Coordinator/Officer generates ad hoc EO demographic reports and submits them to the State Office of Equal Opportunity (OEO) on a quarterly basis.
 The State-level EO Officer receives EO demographic data reports for all local areas and counties, which include the race/ethnicity, sex, age, and where known, disability status, of every applicant, registrant, participant, participant in training, and terminee.
 The demographic information on employees of the LWDAs and service providers is collected during annual monitoring.
-The information on applicants for employment and employees is available upon request.
+The information on applicants for employment and employees is available upon request to DEW Audit Serves Staff, DEW Office of Equal Opportunity, and to the Civil Rights Center .

 Medical or disability-related information collected on an individual, whether hard copy or electronic, or both, must be maintained separately, apart from other information about the individual, in one or more secure files and is treated confidentially.
-The files are stored in files or secured by password protection.
+The files are stored in hard copy files or secured by password protection.

-(1) Knowledge of medical condition or disability and access to information in related files.
-These persons may be informed about an individual's medical condition or disability and have access to the information in related files under the following circumstances:
+- (1) Knowledge of medical condition or disability and access to information in related files.
+The personnel identified below may be informed about an individual's medical condition or disability and have access to the information in related files under the following circumstances: - a. staff who are responsible for documenting eligibility, where disability is an eligibility criterion for a program or activity;

-- a. staff who are responsible for documenting eligibility, where disability is an eligibility criterion for a program or activity; - b. first aid and safety personnel who need access to documentation related to the individual's medical condition in an emergency; and/or - c. government officials during monitoring. - (2) Knowledge of disability status or medical condition only.
+- b. first aid and safety personnel who need access to documentation related to the individual's medical condition in an emergency; and/or - c. government officials during monitoring. - (2) Knowledge of disability status or medical condition only.
 Supervisors, managers, and other necessary staff may be informed regarding restrictions on the activities of and about reasonable accommodations for individuals with disabilities.

-DEW's Office of General Counsel has developed and provided specific training on the confidentiality of EO and medical records12 for DEW employees.
+DEW's Office of General Counsel has developed and provided training on the confidentiality of EO and medical records for DEW employees.
 Similar to the training received by the LWDA EO Coordinators and front-line staff, this training was first conducted in 2018.
 In May 2019, DEW's Deputy General Counsel conducted four one-hour training sessions for all DEW supervisors on the privacy and confidentiality requirements governing data collected and maintained by DEW.
-Included in each training was a discussion of the requirements of 29 CFR § 38.13
+Included in each training was a discussion of the requirements of 29 CFR § 38.
+In April 2025, DEW's Office of General Counsel conducted a training for DEW staff, which included a module on privacy and confidentiality requirements governing data collection.